One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Or, if you have a sweet tooth, reserve a table at The Hidden Lane Tearoom for an afternoon tea.

-This is a great tradition that can also be enjoyed at the Charles Rennie Mackintosh-inspired Willow Tearooms in town.
+This great tradition can also be enjoyed at the Charles Rennie Mackintosh-inspired Willow Tearooms in town.

 Staying around to go to ‘the dancing’?